lanmarc77/esp-audio-book-player/README.md

 ![image](pictures/battery_and_holder.jpg)
 Typical price in Germany for both incl. tax (2023): 8€.

-**Rotary knob**
+**Rotary encoder**
-To minimize wiring and drilling work I decided for a single rotary knob as main navigation option.
+To minimize wiring and drilling work I decided for a single rotary encoder as main navigation option.
 This model has an integrated switch.
 I suggest to buy a version that comes with the washer/nut/cap.
 ![image](pictures/knob.png)
 Typical price in Germany incl. tax (2023): 1€.